mainsail-crew/spyglass/README.md

 All supported CLI arguments are already inside the [defaul config](resources/spyglass.conf).
 If we add new arguments we will add them there, so please refer to it, if you want to use a new argument.

-In the following sections we will only refer to the CLI arguments but you can use the `spyglass.conf` for all these too.
+In the following sections we will only refer to the CLI arguments, but you can use the `spyglass.conf` for all these too.

 ### How to use resolutions higher than maximum resolution?